Workshop on Geometric Methods in Physics

-WGMP takes place in its home venue, in the heart of the Białowieża National Park.
+Home venue of WGMP is in the heart of the Białowieża National Park.
 A number of social events, including campfire, an excursion to the Białowieża forest and a banquet, are usually organized during the week.
+Recently, conferences also take place in Białystok, in the campus of the University.

 Notable participants

 In the past, Workshops were attended by scientists including: Roy Glauber, Francesco Calogero, Ludvig Faddeev, Martin Kruskal, :es:Bogdan Mielnik, Emma Previato, Stanisław Lech Woronowicz, Vladimir E. Zakharov, Dmitry Anosov, :de:Gérard Emch, George Mackey, :fr:Moshé Flato, Daniel Sternheimer, Tudor Ratiu, Simon Gindikin, Boris Fedosov, :pl:Iwo Białynicki-Birula, Jędrzej Śniatycki, Askolʹd Perelomov, Alexander Belavin, Yvette Kosmann-Schwarzbach, :pl:Krzysztof Maurin, Mikhail Shubin, Kirill Mackenzie.

 Special sessions

 Many times special sessions were scheduled within the programme of the Workshop.
 In the year 2016 there was a session "Integrability and Geometry" financed by National Science Foundation.
 In the year 2017 there was a session dedicated to the memory and scientific achievements of S. Twareque Ali, long time participant and co-organizer of the Workshop.
 In the year 2018 there was a session dedicated to scientific achievements of prof. Daniel Sternheimer on the occasion of his 80th birthday.
 In the previous years, there were sessions dedicated to other prominent mathematicians and physicists such as S.L.
 Woronowicz, G. Emch, B. Mielnik, F. Berezin.